0xQXNh/ScanViewer/readme.md

 # Scan Viewer

-.nmap file parser for easier reading of information
+Port scanner parser for easier reading of information.
+Supports: .gnmap, .nmap, .nessus, .naabu

 # Commands
 - `load {filename}` To load an .nmap file into the session